skip to main content

 The IFS will be published by Huntingdonshire District Council no later than 31 December each year.
 Huntingdonshire District Council will monitor the operation and implementation of CIL throughout the year.

 The council may periodically review the Charging Schedule, which includes the CIL rates applicable at the time.
-As noted, above, Town/Parish councils are also required to report on their CIL spending.
-The report must include:

 • the total CIL receipts for the reported year